-EDAD 530I, School, Families and the Community Internship 2 credits
+EDAD 530I School, Families and the Community Internship

-Working closely with a leadership coach and building supervisor, future principals will apply coursework in an internship experience in all four levels: early childhood, elementary, middle school or high school.
+Working with a building or district supervisor, who is a licensed K-12 administrator, aspiring principals will apply coursework in an internship experience at the early childhood, elementary, high school, or special education level specific to the course content.
+(Students need experiences in all four levels during the program's four internship courses.
+All four need not be met in each internship experience.)
+Internship courses are most successful when taken immediately after their partner content course.
 Students will observe and practice strategies that focus on developing partnerships with families and the community.
 110 hours of clinical observations are required.
-(2 credits)
+EDAD530I is best suited to be taken after EDAD530.

-EDAD 540, Operations Management 3 credits
+EDAD 540 Operations Management